Vaccine materials overview

 - dH2O, deionized water (widely available).

-- OPTIONAL: Sodium bicarbonate (NaHCO3, baking soda) to adjust pH
+- OPTIONAL: White vinegar and/or sodium bicarbonate (NaHCO3, baking soda) to adjust pH.

 Preferred equipment and materials